-Table 145 TDD Frame attributes
+Table 129 TDD Frame attributes

 Attribute Meaning Maximum Number Of Slaves 2 to 8 The maximum number of HCMP Slaves that can simultaneously connect to the HCMP Master.
 The same value must be used on the HCMP Master and all the HCMP Slaves that connect to it.
-TDD Frame Configuration Standard, Expert Mode Select Expert to configure individual time slot allocations to each Slave ODU.
+TDD Frame Configuration Mode Standard, Expert Select Expert to configure individual time slot allocations to each Slave ODU.
 HCMP Link Symmetry Standard TDD Frame Configuration Mode only.
-"4 to 1", "3 to 1, "2 to 1", "1 to 1", "1 to 2", "1 to 3" or "1 to 4": The ratio of capacity between the downlink direction and the uplink direction.
+"4 to 1", "3 to 1, "2 to 1" , " 1 to 1" , " 1 to 2", "1 to 3" or "1 to 4" : The ratio of capacity between the downlink direction and the uplink direction.
 Downlink Ratio The proportion of total (uplink and downlink) time slots assigned to the downlink as a percentage.
-Total Downlink Capacity The combined capacity for all downlink time slots assuming the highest modulation mode Total Uplink Capacity The combined capacity for all uplink time slots assuming the highest modulation mode Downlink Timeslots in Expert TDD Frame Configuration Mode only.
+Total Downlink Capacity The combined capacity for all downlink time slots assuming the highest modulation mode

+Attribute Meaning Total Uplink Capacity The combined capacity for all uplink time slots assuming the highest modulation mode Downlink Timeslots in Expert TDD Frame Configuration Mode only.
 TDD Period The number of downlink and uplink time slots configured in the TDD Uplink Timeslots in TDD Period frame at the HCMP Master.
 Slave Downlink Capacity The capacity for downlink time slots assigned to the Slave ODU assuming the highest modulation mode Slave Uplink Capacity The capacity for uplink time slots assigned to the slave assuming the highest modulation mode Slave Downlink Timeslots Expert TDD Frame Configuration Mode only.
-Request The number of downlink and uplink time slots requested for the Slave Uplink Timeslots Request Slave ODU.
+Request The number of downlink and uplink time slots requested for the Slave Slave Uplink Timeslots Request ODU.
 Slave Downlink Timeslots Expert TDD Frame Configuration Mode only.
-Limit Slave Unlink Timeslets The maximum number of downlink and uplink time slots that can be Slave Uplink Timeslots Limit assigned by dynamic allocation to the Slave ODU.
-See Link optimization in the HCMP topology on page 1-13.
-See Errik optimization in the Herric topology off page 1-13.
+Limit The maximum number of downlink and uplink time slots that can be Slave Uplink Timeslots assigned by dynamic allocation to the Slave ODU.
+Limit See Dynamic time slot allocation in HCMP on page 1-18

-TDD synchronization page (optional)
+TDD Synchronization page (optional)

-If TDD Synchronization Mode is set to Enabled in the Wireless Configuration page, the TDD Synchronization page (Figure 125, Figure 126, Figure 127, Figure 128, Figure 129) is the fourth Installation Wizard page.
+If TDD Synchronization Mode is set to Enabled in the Wireless Configuration page, the TDD Synchronization page (Figure 137, Figure 138, Figure 139, Figure 140, Figure 141) is the fourth Installation Wizard page.

-For more information on the available options, refer to Configuration options for TDD synchronization on page 3-30.
+For more information on the available options, refer to Configuration options for TDD synchronization on page 3-33.

-- Update the attributes (Table 146 and Table 147) - Click Next.
+- Update the attributes (Table 130 and Table 131) - Click Next.